turtlecoin/pool-guardian/README.md

 * `/hacheck/miningaddress/<poolMiningAddress>` - Compares the pool mining address passed in url to other network pools, and returns a 200 code if it is within 5 blocks of the mode height, of a 503 code if not.
 Designed for monitoring services (uptime robot, monitority, pingdom, etc..)

 Notes:
-* `/hacheck/<nodeGroup>/<nodeId>` queries for a specific daemon, and `/hacheck/miningaddress/<poolMiningAddress>` queries the pool directly, and in effect whatever daemon is currently active on it.
+* `/hacheck/<nodeGroup>/<nodeId>` queries for a specific daemon, and `/hacheck/miningaddress/<poolMiningAddress>` queries the pool directly, and in effect whatever daemon is currently active on it, additionally this is also testing if your pool API is responisve.
 * All endpoints accept an additional parameter `/<failureDeviance>` which is an integer, and overrides the default failure deviance from the config.js file.
+For example, `/heights/10` or `/hacheck/<nodeGroup>/<nodeId>/15`

 ## Configuring